-In this context, the Schedule acknowledges that it is based on a high level analysis of population, dwelling and employment projections for the Corridor that will require additional detailed investigation.
-There are also gaps in this Schedule which cannot adequately be addressed until such time as Council implements a new local Contributions Plan.
-Its preparation will require additional analysis including audits of existing facilities and preparation of needs studies for the wider local government area beyond the Corridor.
+In this context, the Schedule acknowledges that it is based on a high level analysis of population, dwelling and employment projections for the Corridor that will require

 There are reservations about the methodology used; formulas applied and the conclusions of the IIDP.
 Overall, it is noted that the proponent has underestimated the level of construction rates for projects listed, but not quoted in the Infrastructure Schedule.
 The Council's Property Capital Projects team have provided the following detailed analysis of these proposed rates in the Infrastructure schedule (p.
-55 of Attachment 14):
+55 of Attachment 15):